 The Bodhisatta was once a deer.
 The king was an avid hunter, and considered himself the manliest man in the kingdom.
 During a hunt in the forest, his courtiers surrounded a thicket and beat the ground with clubs, driving the Bodhisatta out and straight toward the king.
 The king let an arrow fly, but the clever Bodhisatta rolled safely out of its path.
 When the king saw the Bodhisatta dive down, he assumed he had hit it and yelled out a cheer.
 But when the Bodhisatta rose and ran off, the courtiers loudly mocked the king.

 The angry king took off after the Bodhisatta and chased him for a long time.
 The king didn’t notice a deep pit full of water because it was covered with weeds and he fell in.
 The king couldn’t swim and the Bodhisatta saw him struggling.
 He felt pity, not anger, toward the king and rescued him.
 The king was so grateful he invited the Bodhisatta to come rule over the kingdom.
-But the Bodhisatta only asked that the king, from then on, follow the five precepts and encourage his subjects to do the same.
+But the Bodhisatta only asked that the king follow the five precepts and encourage his subjects to do the same.

-The king was so taken by the Bodhisatta’s righteousness that his eyes filled with tears, and when he returned home he made a proclamation by drum that everyone in the city should follow the five precepts – though he told nobody about the near-death experience that led to his conversion.
+The king was so taken by the Bodhisatta’s righteousness that his eyes filled with tears, and when he returned home he made a proclamation by drum that everyone in the city should follow the five precepts—though he told nobody about the near-death experience that led to his conversion.
 His chaplain, however, early the next morning heard the king in his bedroom chanting his aspirations to live a righteous life and was able to guess everything that had happened the day before.
 The king was so impressed by his chaplain’s wisdom that he gave him a big gift.

 The king kept his vow and dedicated himself to giving alms and doing good deeds, and the people followed his lead so much that heaven began to fill up with many new gods.
-Wondering what was causing heaven to swell, Indra, king of the gods, saw the king’s devotion and divined how the Bodhisatta had set everything in motion due to his perfect virtue.
+Wondering what was causing the heavens to swell, Indra, king of the gods, saw the king’s devotion and divined how the Bodhisatta had set everything in motion due to his perfect virtue.
 Indra decided people should know about the Bodhisatta’s greatness, so one time when the king went target shooting, he made the Bodhisatta appear in front of the target.
 Then he entered the chaplain’s body, urging the king to shoot and kill because deer meat is for warriors.
 To explain why he didn’t shoot, the king told those around him the story of how this noble deer had rescued and preached to him.
 Then Indra appeared floating in the air and praised the king.

 In the Lifetime of the Buddha